The Adventures of Rocky and Bullwinkle (film): Box office

-Rocky & Bullwinkle opened in 2,460 venues, earning $6,814,270 in its opening weekend and ranking fifth in the North American box office and third among the week's new releases.
+Rocky & Bullwinkle opened in 2,460 venues, earning $6,814,270 in its opening weekend and ranking fifth in the North American box office behind Chicken Run, Me, Myself & Irene, The Patriot and The Perfect Storm and third among the week's new releases, after the latter two films.
 It closed on October 5, 2000, with a domestic total of $26,005,820, and $9,129,000 in other territories, for a worldwide gross of $35,134,820.

 The failure of the film was attributed to it not being fresh enough for young audiences nor appealing to the nostalgia of Baby boomers.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A+ to F.

 A. O. Scott of The New York Times gave the film a negative review and said, "The original "Rocky and Bullwinkle" had sufficient ingenuity to revel in its own dumbness and make an audience reared on Mad magazine feel smart.
 Their new 'Adventures' are made by people who clearly think themselves much smarter than their audience.
 In place of whimsy, it offers cynicism."

 Joe Leydon of Variety also gave the film a negative review and said, "The latest and least of three recent features based on vintage animated series produced by the late, great Jay Ward, "The Adventures of Rocky and Bullwinkle" scarcely seems worth the expenditure of time, money and talent."

 Roger Ebert of the Chicago Sun-Times gave it 3 stars out of 4, and wrote, "Has the same mixture of dumb puns, corny sight gags and sly, even sophisticated in-jokes.
 It's a lot of fun."